hendyjho/linux-captainduckduck-python-example/README.md

 To set up domain:

-	In your domain registrar (and Digital Ocean etc...) settings there should be 2 records;
+	In your domain registrar (and Digital Ocean (etc...) domain settings also) settings there should be 2 records;
 	A Record - subdomain - ip
 	A Record - *.subdomain - ip